 (iii) Transmission upgrades that require a CCN or new rights-of-way that will eliminate the performance deficiency prior to the time period that the deficiency has been identified.

-(iv) If items (i) through (iii) above do not resolve the deficiency, then ERCOT shall attempt to enter into an RMR or MRA Agreement to address the deficiency.
+(iv) If items (i) through (iii) above do not resolve the deficiency, then ERCOT shall attempt to enter into an RMR or MRA Agreement to address the deficiency, if ERCOT determines it is cost-effective to do so.
+ERCOT is not required to attempt to enter into an MRA Agreement if the Generation Resource is mothballed on a seasonal basis.

 (e) Additionally, ERCOT shall conduct any other analysis (e.g., operations studies) as required and shall post all study data and results and all analyses and its determination on the MIS Secure Area and issue a Market Notice of its determination.

+(4) Within 30 days after receiving the NSO, ERCOT shall issue a Market Notice indicating the status of the reliability analysis referenced in paragraph (3) above.
+The Market Notice will indicate one of the following:

+(a) ERCOT has completed its reliability analysis and the Generation Resource is not required to support ERCOT System reliability;

+(b) ERCOT has completed its reliability analysis and the analysis identifies a performance deficiency for which the Generation Resource has a material impact; or

+(c) ERCOT has not completed its reliability analysis and will need additional time to complete the assessment.

+(5) Within 60 days after receiving Part I and Part II of the NSO, ERCOT shall complete its reliability analysis described in paragraph (3) above.
+ERCOT shall issue a Market Notice describing the results of its reliability analysis prior to entering RMR Agreement negotiations with the Resource Entity.
+Not later than 14 days after completing its reliability analysis, ERCOT shall issue a Market Notice on the status of negotiations with the Generation Resource and on the status of procurement of an MRA.
+If ERCOT determines that the Generation Resource is not needed to support ERCOT System reliability, then the Generation Resource may cease or suspend operations according to the schedule in its NSO, unless ERCOT in its sole discretion permits the Generation Resource to suspend operations at an earlier date, and ERCOT shall note this in the Market Notice.

-(4) Within ten days after a determination by ERCOT that the Generation Resource is required to support ERCOT System reliability, the Resource Entity shall, if it has not already done so, complete and submit to ERCOT Part III of the Notification of Suspension of Operations (Section 22, Attachment E, Notification of Suspension of Operations).
+(6) Within ten days after a determination by ERCOT that the proposed suspension of the Generation Resource would result in a performance deficiency on which the Generation Resource has a material impact, as described in this Section, the Resource Entity shall, if it has not already done so, complete and submit to ERCOT Part III of the NSO (Section 22, Attachment E, Notification of Suspension of Operations).
 ERCOT shall post the Part III information on the MIS Secure Area.
-On the 11th day after the determination or on receipt of Part III of the Notification, whichever comes first, ERCOT and the Resource Entity shall begin good faith negotiations on an RMR Agreement.
+On the 11th day after the determination or on receipt of Part III of the NSO, whichever comes first, ERCOT and the Resource Entity shall begin good faith negotiations on an RMR Agreement.
 These negotiations shall include the budgeting process for Eligible Costs and for fuel costs as detailed in Section 3.14.1.11, Budgeting Eligible Costs, and Section 3.14.1.16, Budgeting Fuel Costs.

-(5) Within 60 days after receiving Part I and Part II of the Notification, ERCOT shall make a final assessment of whether the Generation Resource is required to support ERCOT System reliability.
-ERCOT shall issue a Market Notice of its determination prior to entering RMR Agreement negotiations with the Generation Resource.
-If ERCOT determines that the Generation Resource is required, and the RMR Agreement between ERCOT and the Generation Resource has not yet been finalized, good faith negotiations must continue.
-At the end of 60 days, ERCOT shall issue a Market Notice on the status of negotiations containing an indication as to whether negotiations are ongoing and the expected time frame for conclusion of negotiations.
-If ERCOT determines that the Generation Resource is not needed to support ERCOT System reliability, then the Generation Resource may cease or suspend operations according to the schedule in its Notification, and ERCOT shall issue a Market Notice to this effect.

-(6) ERCOT shall issue a Market Notice on the status of the RMR Unit, including the start date, duration of the RMR Agreement, the Standby Cost per MW and the amount of MW under contract, within 24 hours of signing an RMR Agreement with a Resource Entity.
+(7) ERCOT shall issue a Market Notice on the status of the RMR Unit or MRA, including the start date, duration of the RMR or MRA Agreement, the Standby Cost per MW as applicable, and the amount of MW under contract, within 24 hours of signing an RMR or MRA Agreement with a Resource Entity.